 Mallorca is where we study the time-space evolution of the land- and sea-breezes in a basin.
 The Campos basin is taken (see Fig. 2.1) where it is planned a series of experimental field campaigns (field site indicated with a red dot in Fig. 2.1).
-The first one was in September 2013 (Mallorca Sea Breeze, MSB13, Jiménez et al., 2015), the second in June 2014 (MSB14) and a third one during summer 2015.
+The first one was in September 2013 (Mallorca Sea Breeze, MSB13) and the second one has just finished (June 2014, MSB14).
+It is expected a third one during summer 2015.
+Currently we are focusing in the sea-breeze part (Cuxart et al., 2014).
 Climatologically, the sea-breeze is observed by the surface stations of AEMET about 50% of the days of the year.
 Between April and October, if the temperature difference between sea and land is strong enough, and under weak pressure-gradient conditions, the sea-breeze is formed.
 The duration and intensity of the sea-breeze will depend on the temperature difference between land and sea, among other factors.

 In order to start characterizing the sea-breeze, a mesoscale simulation has been performed over the island of Mallorca, with a setup similar to the one described in Cuxart et al., (2007).
 Two nested domains are taken.
-The outer one covers the Balearic Islands at 5km resolution and the inner one is centered in Mallorca (see Fig. 2.1a).
+The outer one covers the Balearic Islands at 5km resolution and the inner one is centered in Majorca (see Fig. 2.1).
 Clear-skies and weak synoptic pressure gradient conditions are taken (simulated period from 4th June 2010 at 1200 UTC to 6th June 2010 at 0000 UTC).